RickStrahl/Westwind.AspNetCore.Markdown/readme.md

 ```

 There are additional configuration options for the `AddMarkdown()` method available which are discussed in more detail later.

+> #### Configuration is optional Static `Markdown` methods or the TagHelper
+> Note the above configuration is required only if you use the Markdown Middleware that processes loose Markdown pages.
+If you use the static Markdown functions or the TagHelper and you don't need custom Markdown configuration of the Markdown Parser, configuration is not required.

 ## Markdown Parsing Helpers
 At it's simplest this component provides Markdown parsing that you can use to convert Markdown text to HTML either inside of application code, or inside of Razor expressions.